Imrane-Akkouh/NiirShops/README.md

 Besides the main technologies we used ipapi.co api to dynamicaly get the user's location

 ## Important Note
-This app is using the Geolocalisation(latitude and latitude) to calculate distances
+This app is using the Geolocalisation(longitude and latitude) to calculate distances
 Do not reload the application pages cuz user data will be lost (waiting for enhancement)

 ## Missing Features